-Irritable bowel syndrome is a collection of symptoms that often point to poor digestion, including:
+IBS is a collection of symptoms that often point to poor digestion, including:

 Those affected by IBS can also experience depression, anxiety, insomnia, fatigue, fibromyalgia, belching, and sometimes nausea.

 One hallmark sign of both IBS and bacterial overgrowth is gas and bloating.
-While stress will always irritate digestive function, research shows that both gluten and a leaky gut contribute to signs of IBS—and to bacterial overgrowth.
-(7)(8)
+While stress will always irritate digestive function, research shows that both gluten and a leaky gut contribute to signs of IBS—and to bacterial overgrowth.9,10

+Dr. Michael Gershon, chairman of the Department of Anatomy and Cell Biology at Columbia University, helped to reveal that the gut and the brain are an interconnected network of nerve tissue.
 The gut is your "second brain."
-And it turns out that your "second brain" can give out orders, as well as the brain that belongs to your central nervous system.
-In fact, the gut contains more nerve tissue than the brain.
-(11)
+And your "second brain" can give out orders, as well as the brain that belongs to your central nervous system.
+In fact, the gut contains more nerve tissue than the brain.11

 Besides nerve tissue, a thin lining of cells along the gut wall protects your body from large food particles and bacteria.
 Beneath this cell wall is your immune system.
 Above this cell wall are bacteria and yeast.
 All together, this is your inner ecosystem.

 When the inner ecosystem of the gut is wounded, there may be:

 - Too Little Stomach Acid.
 An infection or stress hormones can both impair the production of stomach acid.
 This brings the digestive process to a halt.